Top 10 V8 Supercars drivers

 The world of motorsport and its history have produced truly amazing individuals across generations, so we decided to look back upon it and present those that have marked the sport with their performances on the racing track.
 Here’s the list of the greatest drivers of the Australian V8 Supercars and touring cars in the past six decades.
 Our main criteria while creating this list were the numbers, primarily the statistics of titles and victories.

 Peter Brock (1945-2006) was also known as Peter Perfect and The King of the Mountain.The second nickname reveals Brock’s biggest achievement in the career – nine victories at Bathurst 1000 endurance race, the most popular Australian race which is held annually at Mount Panorama in Bathurst.

 Brock scored all his Bathurst win driving various Holden cars, from Torana GTR XU-1 in 1972 to VL Commodore in 1987.
 In the Australian Touring Car Championship, Brocky was winner three times (1974, 1978 and 1980).
 Brock retired from racing in 2004 but he didn’t stop to drive race cars occasionally.
 Unfortunately, on September 2006, he lost his life in an accident at 2006 Targa West rally near Perth, Western Australia.

 Jamie Whincup (born 1983) is the only driver who has won seven V8 Supercars championship titles.
 He started his winning streak in 2008, driving Ford Falcon for the Triple Eight Race Engineering.
 In 2009, Jamie repeated the triumph with the latest generation Falcon.
 From 2011 to 2014, Whincup rushed to four more titles driving Triple Eight’s Holden Commodore cars.
 The seventh title came in 2017, at the wheel od the #88 Red Bull Holden VF Commodore.

-Lowndes added two more titles (1998 and 1999), both with HRT, but also five more victories at Mount Panorama.
-From 2006 to 2008, he won three times in a row with Jamie Whincup in the Triple Eight’s Ford, in 2010 his partner in the Triple Eight’s Holden was Mark Skaife and finally, in 2015, Lowndes won alongside Steven Richards.
+Lowndes added two more titles (1998 and 1999), both with HRT, but also six more victories at Mount Panorama.
+From 2006 to 2008, he won three times in a row with Jamie Whincup in the Triple Eight’s Ford, in 2010 his partner in the Triple Eight’s Holden was Mark Skaife and finally, in 2015 and 2018, Lowndes won alongside Steven Richards.